 3.5.
 Governance of cooperatives societies

 The Uniform Cooperative Societies Act (AUSCOOP) aims to harmonize and modernize business laws between economic agents in member states.
-It applies to all cooperatives, and distinguishes between Simplified Cooperatives Societies (SCOOPS) and Cooperatives societies with board director , (SCOOP-CA).
+It applies to all cooperatives and distinguishes between Simplified Cooperatives Societies (SCOOPS) and Cooperatives societies with board director , (SCOOP-CA).
 The fundamental characteristics of these two forms of organization are voluntary membership without any form of discrimination, democratic power of the cooperators, autonomy and independence, education, training and information of the cooperator, voluntary commitment to the community, cooperation between cooperative organizations.
 The simplified cooperative society is run by a management committee of no more than three members.
 The articles of association govern the management of the simplified cooperative society.
 A cooperative society with a Board of Directors is managed by a Board of Directors comprising at least three and no more than twelve members.

 Most agricultural cooperatives have adopted the new status and by-laws of Simplified cooperatives societies or Cooperatives societies with board director to comply with the cooperative law of the OHADA uniform act, whose implementing decree dates from 2011.
 The principle is theoretically and officially accepted by all cooperators.
 Agricultural cooperatives with a social vocation have been formally replaced by for-profit cooperative societies.
 They have been organized to draw up new texts for cooperative societies and set up new offices in accordance with the decree implementing the cooperative law of the OHADA uniform act.
 However, the principle is not applied in practice by all agricultural cooperatives.
 The current governance of cooperative societies is no different from that of agricultural cooperatives.
 There has been no change in the way resources and infrastructure are managed on public irrigation schemes.
 The same constraints relating to governance and low agronomic and economic productivity persist and take root.